neutrons/data_workflow/docs/releasenotes/index.rst

 - **New Management Command**: A new `add_indices` command was introduced to create additional database indexes, improving performance for reporting queries.
 Be sure to run it after updating to v3.3.0.
-- **Updated Run Status**: Runs currently being acquired are labeled *“Acquiring”* (instead of the older “Running”).
-This clarifies the data-collection state at a glance.
 - **Various Internal Improvements**: This release includes several performance enhancements and dependency bumps.
 Notably, the JavaScript build tool was upgraded (Grunt 1.4.1 → 1.5.3), and caching mechanisms were optimized to reduce load on the database.